 You always had the option to use iPadOS Widgets on your home screen, but they were ... questionably ... stuck in the menu on the left side of the screen.
 This issue is no longer a nuisance.

-The WWDC 2021 stream showed off how widgets can now go anywhere on the home screen, making the most of that big iPad screen.
+June's WWDC 2021 keynote showed off how widgets can now go anywhere on the home screen, making the most of that big iPad screen.
 Apple also introduced a new larger-sized widget, showing it off with the TV app, where you could see a list of content you could watch, and a spotlighted show (in this case, Apple's own Mythic Quest).

 App Library, the application management view that lets you remove apps from the home screen, but still view them in a menu, is now also on iPadOS.
 Just like the option to put widgets on the home screen, this was a curious absence from iPadOS 14, as our iOS 14 vs. iPadOS 14 comparison detailed last year.